Daniel Zarate

 About

 Daniel is a researcher and lecturer.
 His research focuses on the conceptualization and measurement of behavioural addictions and predicting mental health conditions by analysing social media content.
-Additionally, he provides psychology services in clinical and educational settings.
+Additionally, he provides psychological services in clinical and educational settings.

 Daniel has published several academic articles on digital phenotyping, behavioural addictions, critical psychology, ADHD, psychometrics, body image and well-being.
 He is also affiliated with the Digital Minds Cyberpsychology group at RMIT and the Australasian Cyberpsychology Research Network (ACORN).
 Daniel currently supervises honours, masters and PhD students.